koii-network/docs/develop/write-a-koii-task/namespace-wrapper/network-task-handling.md

 ## getSlot

-Get the current slot number
+Get the current slot number.
+[What is a Slot?](/develop/task-development/key-concepts#what-is-a-timestamp-and-slot)

 - **Output**: returns a number
 - **Example Usage**: